prudv13/prudv13/README.md

 <h3 align="center">Web Developer, UX Designer from India.</h3>
 <p>
-A passionate and dedicated Fullvstack Developer and UX Designer with a year of invaluable experience under my belt.
+A passionate and dedicated Fullvstack Developer and UX Designer.
 From lines of code to pixel-perfect designs, I thrive at the intersection of technology and creativity.
 I believe in the power of user-centered design and seamless functionality, and I’m on a mission to craft digital experiences that leave a lasting impact.
 I see every project as an opportunity to create intuitive, visually appealing, and emotionally resonant experiences.
 </p>

 <br/>